 - ¼ cup vegetable oil or olive oil

 - optional -- 2 tablespoons melted butter mixed with a clove of crushed garlic or garlic powder

 - Mix the flour, yeast, brown sugar and salt together in bowl of a stand mixer.
 Add the water and stir until almost blended, then add the oil and stir well.
-Using the dough hook (you can also do it by hand, of course), knead until smooth and elastic.
-With the dough hook, this is only takes a few minutes.
+Using the dough hook (you can also do it by hand), knead until smooth and elastic.

 - Rub a second bowl with olive oil.
 Turn dough into bowl.
 Cover with plastic wrap, set in a warm place and let rise for 30 minutes.